prime31/Nez/FAQs/Scene-Entity-Component.md

 Some of the key/important properties on an Entity are the following:

-- **order**: controls the order of Entities.
+- **updateOrder**: controls the order of Entities.
 This affects the order in which update is called on each Entity as well as the order of the tag lists.
 - **tag**: use this however you want to.
 It can later be used to query the scene for all Entities with a specific tag (**Scene.findEntitiesByTag**).
 - **collider**:  the Collider managed by this Entity.
 Setting this property automatically registers the Collider with the Physics system.
 - **updateInterval**: specifies how often this Entities update method should be called.
 1 means every frame, 2 is every other, etc